Place balloons and posters outside your studio or space so people can find your site. (You will get these when you pick up maps.)

 Thank visitors for coming — do refer them to other artists if they ask for suggestions on whose work to see!

 Have a website where people can view your art.
 If you can't afford a web designer or web hosting, there are a number of free sites you can use to build an online art profile, such as WordPress, Tumblr, and artid.com.
-For more information, check out our resource guide for making free artist websites.

 Make sure to put your website address on your business cards!